bracesoftware/DETUtils-Old/README.md

 **NOTE:** After you enabled advanced debugging, your console may be full with *DETUtils* debug messages - in that case, don't worry.

-## Compile-time errors
+## Compile-time issues

-- Make sure you have updated dependencies and updated Pawn Compiler.
+If you're facing issues with your code compilation after including the library, make sure you have updated Pawn Compiler and SA:MP Standard library package and libraries.
+Using them outdated can indeed cause issues while trying to implement newer libraries to your code.

 - You can get latest version of SA:MP standard libraries [here](https://github.com/pawn-lang/samp-stdlib)...